When Bot Mitigation Is Just Observation: Hardening Meridian Without Bot Management

 The rule that helped was the rule that stayed small

-The most important rule in the set was C-1a, not because it was clever, but because it respected blast radius.
+The most important rule in the set was the carve-out rule, not because it was clever, but because it respected blast radius.
 It blocked a scoped slice of bad traffic while preserving explicit carve-outs for authentication and booking.
 In particular, the real checkout flow for China stayed protected.
 That mattered because one of the live reports was not just general browsing.
 A logged-in learning flow opened the store locator and produced a 400 during store affiliation.
 If a mitigation breaks identity or booking, it becomes part of the outage.

 The working pattern looked like this: